What Are Some Calming Yoga Workouts For The Evening?

 Pranayama is the practice of controlling and regulating the breath.
 It’s an effective tool for calming the mind, reducing stress, and promoting relaxation.
 By consciously controlling the breath, we can activate the parasympathetic nervous system, which is responsible for rest and relaxation.
 Here are three pranayama techniques that are beneficial for the evening:

-See also Are Yoga Workouts Effective For Stress Relief?
+See also What Are The Best Yoga Workouts For A Flat Tummy?

 Alternate Nostril Breathing